-A 1988 study of 11,000 individuals found that "the percentage of single-parent households with children between the ages of 12 and 20 is significantly associated with rates of violent crime and burglary."
-The same study makes it clear that the popular assumption that there is an association between race and crime is false.
+A 1988 study of 11,000 individuals found that the percentage of single-parent households with children between the ages of 12 and 20 is significantly associated with rates of violent crime and burglary.
 In other words, illegitimacy, not race or other social injustices, is the major factor for violence in some communities.
-The absence of marriage and the failure to form and maintain intact families explain the incidence of crime among whites as well as blacks (Fagan, 1996).
+The absence of marriage or the failure to form and maintain intact families explains the incidence of crime among whites as well as blacks (Fagan, 1996).

-Included in this level is social learning theory (Sutherland, 1924; Tarde, 1912), which has been around for many years.
-In other words, learning pro-social or antisocial behaviors is a function of imitation.
-Imitation includes modeling behavior expressed by significant others and learning values and actions from others.
+Early social learning theories explain much about crime and violence (Sutherland, 1924; Tarde, 1912).
+Learning pro-social or antisocial behaviors is a function of imitation, and imitation includes modeling behavior expressed by significant others.
 If a child witnesses violence in the home on a regular basis (domestic abuse, etc.), he or she may feel that violence is an acceptable way to gain compliance from others because it achieves results.
-In other words, pro-social behavior, as well as antisocial behavior, is a learned process.
+Pro-social behavior, as well as antisocial behavior, is a learned process.
 In addition, the more constant or intense the learning experiences, the more they will translate into a pattern of behavior.

 Divorced and single-parent homes are inevitable in today's society.
 Separation occurs in nearly half of all American marriages, currently separating 45 million fathers from their children and depriving these children of the safety and security of a two-parent family.
 Certainty not all family breakups cause children to become violent or turn to deviance.
-A number of other variables can overcome these changes, such as income level of the parents, extended-family support, and so forth.
-However, for many the effects can be disastrous.
-This well-documented social trend is evidenced in the following statistics (Young, 2005):
+A number of other variables can overcome these changes, such as income level of the parents or extended-family support.
+Children raised in fatherless homes have a greater probability to drop out of school, have a greater probability to be unemployed for longer periods of time, and have a greater chance of becoming homeless (Jeynes, 2011).
+This is not to suggest that all so-called stable families with fathers are a shield against criminal behavior; however, a quality attentive family or stable two-parent home can insulate a person from negative community influences and help shield against poverty and violence.